Lemez/lemez.github.io/_posts/blog/2015-10-11-at-a-carnatic-concert-pondicherry.md

 <h3>Skill and sensitivity</h3>
 The emotional moods of the ragas - each one demands a particular sequence of notes, which can be different depending on the direction of a musical phrase - requires great dexterity.
 The Carnatic music audience is famously knowledgeable, and therefore ready to pounce on a musician who plays a single note out of raga.
 This is not jazz, where you can play in or out.
-In Carnatic, to play out will lead in you being thrown out.
+In Carnatic, to play out will lead to you being thrown out.

 <h3>Speed and technique</h3>
 The man shreds like Hendrix - I kid you not.
 Enough said.